ricsanfre/pi-cluster/docs/_docs/architecture.md

 `node1`, running on Raspberry Pi 4B (4GB), for providing **kubernetes external services**:
   - Secret Management (Vault)
-  - Kuberentes API Load Balancer
-  - Backup server
+  - DNS Authoritative (Bind9)

-A load balancer is needed for providing Hight availability to Kubernetes API.
+A load balancer is also needed for providing Hight availability to Kubernetes API.
 In this cases a network load balancer, [HAProxy](https://www.haproxy.org/), will be deployed in `node1` server.

-For automating the OS installation of x86 nodes, a **PXE server** will be deployed in `gateway` node.
+For automating the OS installation of x86 nodes, a **PXE server** will be deployed in `node1` node.

 **Ansible control node**, `pimaster` is deployed in a Linux VM or Linux Laptop, so from this node the whole cluster configuration can be managed. `pimaster` is connected to my home network (ip in  192.168.1.0/24 network).
-In `pimaster`, a IP route to 10.0.0.0/24 network through `gateway` (192.168.1.11) need to be configured, so it can have connectivity to cluster nodes.
+In `pimaster`, a IP route to 10.0.0.0/24 network through `gateway` (192.168.1.21) need to be configured, so it can have connectivity to cluster nodes.

 ## Hardware